 Figure 2, below, shows a graphical representation of the relative size of the DHS appropriations that would be restored under the bill, relative to the resources that would be provided through H.J.Res.
-59, H.J.Res.
-85, and the action taken in P.L.
-113-39.
+85 and the actions taken in P.L.
+113-39 and P.L.
+113-46.